This cauliflower fried rice looks and tastes exactly like fried rice, but thankfully without the calorie density.

 Making Asian food macro-friendly is almost too easy.
 It’s meat and veggies and some sauces.
 The main culprit to look out for are the sauces.
 I have to get a little creative to maneuver around the sweet sauces sometimes, but on the whole, it’s a cake walk to macro-hack.
 We’ve done it with Chicken Teriyaki here and General Tso’s Chicken on the meal plan recently.

 Making fried rice macro-friendly though?
 Now, that’s a different story.
 How do you macro-hack a grain-based side dish?
 You flip it to cauliflower, of course. 🙂 I’ve used this recipe twice in our meal plans because it’s soooo good AND tried it on my kids and non-macro muggles. 😉 It’s been a huge hit in every circumstance.
 And now that cauliflower rice is available in steamer bags, it’s about as quick and easy as they come.
 You can find it any of your local grocery stores.
 Just to name a few: Aldi, Sam’s, Costco, Walmart, Kroger, Ingles, Publix, Trader Joe’s, Whole Foods.
 Plus, so many more.
 There is no excuse to switch your grain of choice over to riced cauliflower.

 I hope you’ll love it as much as we all have.

-- 1 bag frozen riced cauliflower (or rice your own); Green Giant is my fave
+- 1 bag frozen riced cauliflower (or rice 4 cups of your own); Green Giant is my fave

-- 1 bag frozen cauliflower w/ veggies (onions, peas, and carrots usually) (or rice your own and add mixed veggies); Green Giant here too
+- 1 bag frozen cauliflower w/ veggies (onions, peas, and carrots usually) (or rice 4 cups of your own and add mixed veggies); Green Giant here too

 - 2 eggs (truth in advertising, I usually do 3 but macros are figured for 2 #meatheadproblems)